 Bad Kissingen also has its wafers

 The Zintl family has been producing the specialty in Bad Kissingen since 1937, now in the third generation.
-And it is also due to the Zintl family that the Kissinger wafers don't have that much in common with “relatives” from the Czech Republic.
+And it's also because of the Zintl family that the Kissinger Oblates don't have that much in common with “the relatives” from the Czech Republic.

 Real handwork

-The Kissinger wafers are fine waffle biscuits with a vanilla and nut filling that are handcrafted by the Zintl wafer bakery using specially made machines according to a secret family recipe.
-“The beginnings of the Kissinger wafers go back to 1928.
-According to a contemporary document, a certain Franz Hauer settled in the spa town at that time, ”reports Gabi Zintl, who joined the family business in 2003.
-“He came from Marienbad and baked wafers in a backyard according to the famous Karlsbad recipe.
-Just one year later, Franz Freiberg was named as the manufacturer, before master confectioner Alois Zintl (my grandfather) finally took over the wafer and waffle bakery in 1937.
-He developed his own creation, today's Kissinger Oblaten, ”reports the trained hotel specialist proudly.
+The Kissinger wafers are a fine wafer pastry with vanilla and nut filling, which is hand-made according to a secret family recipe by the Zintl wafer bakery using specially made machines.
+“The beginnings of the Kissinger Oblates go back to 1928.
+According to a contemporary document, a certain Franz Hauer settled in the spa town at that time,” reports Gabi Zintl, who joined her parents’ business in 2003.
+“He came from Marienbad and baked wafers in a backyard according to the well-known Carlsbad recipe.
+Just a year later, Franz Freiberg was named as the manufacturer, before master confectioner Alois Zintl (my grandfather) finally took over the wafer and waffle bakery in 1937.
+He developed his own creation, today’s Kissinger wafers,” reports the trained hotel manager proudly.

 "After my father had run the wafer bakery for a long time, it was my motivation to take over the business, because I want to continue the tradition of my grandfather and my parents," says the 56-year-old.
 Today only the Kissinger wafers are made in the bakery.
 Due to the special recipe, unlike other wafers, they stay crispy for about three months and are also not that sweet.
 The wafers are only in Bad Kissingen sold.
-“You can get the specialty freshly baked on Saturday mornings at our sales stand on the market square and in some specialty shops, cafés, bakeries, grocery stores and the tourist information,” explains Zintl.
+“You can get the specialty freshly baked on Saturday mornings at our stall on the market square and in some specialty shops, cafés, bakeries, grocery stores and the tourist information center,” informs Zintl.

 Originally made in Bad Kissingen

-The wafers are very popular with guests as well as locals.
+The wafers are very popular with guests and locals alike.
 “Bad Kissingen is very well attended as a spa town, and many guests want to take a special souvenir or souvenir home with them.
-The wafers are wonderfully suitable because they can be kept for a few more months, ”says Gabi Zintl, who feels at home in Bad Kissingen.
-“Our city is so nicely manageable and cozy.
-I particularly appreciate the parks and forests around Kissingen, but also the proximity to the Rhön for hiking and sometimes skiing or tobogganing. "
+The wafers are wonderful because they last for a few months,” says Gabi Zintl, who feels completely at home in Bad Kissingen.
+“Our city is so manageable and cozy.
+I particularly appreciate the parks and forests around Kissingen, but also the proximity to the Rhön for hiking and sometimes skiing or tobogganing.”

 What not to miss?